Board of Education Information

 Minutes of Board of Education Meetings

-Minutes of Board meetings are available to the public for download, copying, or inspection eight business days after a meeting.
+Minutes of Board meetings are available to the public for inspection eight business days after a meeting at the Board of Education Office.
 Approved minutes are available five business days after the meeting at which they were approved.
-Copies of the minutes shall also be available at the reasonable estimated cost for printing or copying.
+Copies of the approved minutes shall also be available at the reasonable estimated cost for printing or copying.

 If You Have Special Concerns